Roasted Sweet Potato Rounds

 Roasted Sweet Potato Rounds, a simple baked crispy sweet potato slices recipe with just four ingredients and ready in only 45 minutes.
 Perfect as a simple side dish or salad topping and great for meal prep!

-Ready to learn how to make our go-to healthy baked sweet potato wedges recipe?
+Ready to learn how to make crispy baked sweet potato slices?
 Let's do it!

 Potatoes get a bad rap for being high in carbohydrates, but sweet potatoes and yams are actually a nutritionally-dense and sweeter alternative to traditional white potatoes.